broadinstitute/cromwell/docs/RuntimeAttributes.md

 ## disks

-Passed to JES: "Disks to attach."
+Passed to Pipelines API: "Disks to attach."

 The disks are specified as a comma separated list of disks.
 Each disk is further separated as a space separated triplet of:

-1. Mount point (absolute path), or `local-disk` to reference the mount point where JES will localize files and the task's current working directory will be
+1. Mount point (absolute path), or `local-disk` to reference the mount point where Pipelines API will localize files and the task's current working directory will be
 2. Disk size in GB (ignored for disk type LOCAL)
 3. Disk type.
 One of: "LOCAL", "SSD", or "HDD" ([documentation](https://cloud.google.com/compute/docs/disks/#overview))

-All tasks launched on JES *must* have a `local-disk`.
+All tasks launched on Pipelines API *must* have a `local-disk`.
 If one is not specified in the runtime section of the task, then a default of `local-disk 10 SSD` will be used.
 The `local-disk` will be mounted to `/cromwell_root`.

 The Disk type must be one of "LOCAL", "SSD", or "HDD".
 When set to "LOCAL", the size of the drive is automatically provisioned by Google so any size specified in WDL will be ignored.
 All disks are set to auto-delete after the job completes.